Horse for Demo?

 Do you have a horse that you would like to put forward for a demonstration?
 All Behaviour problems welcome!
 Can’t box, can’t ride, can’t shoe, can’t catch, can’t clip, difficult to mount, or maybe you’ve just got a nice youngster for starting?

-There are basic guidelines for the selection process of horses for demos which are detailed below.
+There are basic guidelines for the selection process of horses for demos which are detailed below by Kelly Marks herself.
 Please read through the selection process and are happy with it before submitting your form.

 My first priority in the process of selecting horses for my demonstrations is that I have no personal contact with the horses, the owners or the people recommending the horses.
 My organization puts in place a representative to organize the calls and assess the problems.
 This representative does not discuss the individual horses with me.